dolittle/Home/working_locally.md

     +---- ... other repos
 ```

+As you can notice, there is a convention at play here - organizations are prefixed with `dolittle-`, whatever comes after the dash is then the name of the folder given.
+This is not important, but gives you a sense of the thinking and conventions going into this.
+All the repositories found in main [Dolittle repository](https://github.com/dolittle) is considered "root" or the core building blocks and does not belong in a sub-folder as such.

 To enable a faster feedback loop you can now start deploying packages locally and be able to `restore` directly from these
 and also enable local debugging directly.